 If you’re concerned about your income should a critical illness leave you unable to work, you may find that the £70 to £100 per week that state benefits can provide may not be enough to keep you and your family supported.
 If that’s the case, then income protection insurance can provide you with regular payments in addition to a one-off lump-sum from your critical illness cover.
 Short term income protection is also available should you only need cover for a shorter period of time.

-As with any financial product, it’s important to consult a qualified independent financial advisor before making a decision.
+As with any financial product, it’s important to consult one of our advisors before making a decision.
 Get in touch with our team today to book an appointment with your local advisor.